-Oxfordshire racing legend Henrietta Knight will be sharing her innermost thoughts on 20 years of marriage to former National Hunt jockey and fellow trainer Terry Biddlecombe at this year’s Wantage (not just) Betjeman Literary Festival.
+Oxfordshire racing legend Henrietta Knight shares her innermost thoughts on 20 years of marriage to former National Hunt jockey and fellow trainer Terry Biddlecombe in her poignant memoire Not Enough Time.

 Together the well-loved Lockinge-based couple trained the brilliant racehorse, Best Mate – winner of three consecutive Cheltenham Gold Cups.

 Tragedy struck when the horse unexpectedly collapsed and died in 2005 at Exeter racecourse.